This follows on a previous post mapping long-haul flights (this blog) in a similar manner.

 Currently in the news, the UK prohibited the use of forward bases by the US, whereas that issue was sidestepped last summer for US intervention in Iran (Perplexity).
 Having looked at the range of fighter jets in Arctic War games (this blog), I did the same for B52 bombers (Perplexity).
 Here are the relevant data:

 I lived in Cambridge UK, home of Marshall Aerospace not far from Mildenhall and other joint UK US air force bases.
-B52s have been built since the 50's, but they have been retrofitted at Marshall with electronics.
+B52s have been built since the 50's, but they have been retrofitted at Marshall with the latest in electronics.
 They combine the best of both worlds: over-engineered analog jets ("fly-by-wire" came a generation later) and recent equipment.
-This and the B2 / B52 distinction were acc. to friends working at Marshall, I'm sure you can google it.
+This and the B2 / B52 distinction were acc. to friends working at Marshall in previous unrelated chats.

 Tech corner: most maps are in degrees, so how to map distances?
 Equidistant projections allow distance measurements, but they are restricted locally not globally (Perplexity).
-Maps & worldwide buffers get severely distorted globally as needed at present (L to R: azimuthal, conic, cylindrical, two-point & world cylindrical, orig.
-1:225M in ArcGIS Pro):
+Maps & worldwide buffers get severely distorted globally as is needed here (L to R: azimuthal, conic, cylindrical, two-point & world cylindrical, plots below done @ 1:225M in ArcGIS Pro):

-So, I used Spilhaus projection that is ocean-centric for the same reason as mapping long-haul flights previously, emphasis added:
+So, I used Spilhaus projection that is ocean-centric for the same reason as mapping long-haul flights here, emphasis added:

 From my Story Map portfolio here, my second 30DayMapChallenge here during COVID, and an extra on "Day 15b: Connections": Inspired by @pheebely tweet "Ten Longest Haul Flights" here, which I remapped in Spilhaus projection...
 Why?
 Because it's ocean-centric!
 Long-haul flights tend to go over oceans, not only to follow "great circles" (shortest distance over a globe), but also for safety (less risk of ground damage in the unlikely case of an accident).
 In Esri ArcGIS Pro with publicly available fight path data.